Create a Free Account

 Why should a Georgia LLC have an operating agreement?

 A Georgia LLC should have an operating agreement because a company cannot act for itself.
-In order to operate, LLCs require real humans (and other entities) to carry out company operations.
+In order to operate, LLCs require real humans (and other entities) to conduct company operations.

 While a Georgia LLC is not legally required to adopt an operating agreement, having a solid operating agreement will work in your LLC’s favor in a variety of situations.
 Here are some examples: